Marrrrtthias/Jellysync/README.md

 # Jellysync

 Automatically update your Jellyfin library from Sonarr without direct communication between the two.
-Useful when real time monitoring of libraries is not available.
+Useful when real time monitoring of libraries is not available like on some Ugreen NAS models.

 ## Working Principle